digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/json-api.rst

 (client_secret is set in oauth2.env and AppUser-realm.json)

+An empty return indicates success.

+Verify the token

 .. code-block:: bash

-   # Verify you have a token
    echo $USER_ADMIN_TOKEN

 Use the token